Estimate Time8 Min

 Solo Roth 401(k) contribution limits

 If your solo 401(k) plan allows Roth contributions, the Roth solo 401(k) contribution limit is the same as the pre-tax contribution limit.
+If you contribute to both Roth and pre-tax retirement plans, your combined contributions cannot exceed the annual limit.
 Employee contributions are not tax-deductible to the employee but may be treated as a business expense.
-When the time comes to withdraw, withdrawals are tax-free as long as you're at least 59½ and have had the account for 5 years.
-SECURE 2.0 now allows employers to make matching contributions to Roth accounts.
+When the time comes to withdraw, withdrawals are tax-free as long as you're at least 59½ and the 5-year aging requirement has been met.4 SECURE 2.0 now allows employers to make matching and profit-sharing contributions to Roth accounts.

 After-tax solo 401(k) contributions